Glag7/minishell/README.md

 ◦ unset with no options
 ◦ env with no options or arguments
 ◦ exit with no options
- one philosopher, there should be only one fork on the table

 __Bonus__
 Your program has to implement: